 Let’s talk about partnership

-Compassion want to create a partnership that fits every church in Canada—one that complements their existing missions focus and offers each congregation new ways to join in and take an active role in evangelizing and discipling children in the developing world.
+Our hope is to create a partnership that fits every church in Canada.
+Our goal is to complement your existing missions initiatives and offer your congregation new ways to join in and take an active role in releasing children from poverty in Jesus’ name.

 Let’s talk about what partnering with Compassion could look like for your church.
 Fill out the form below and we’ll get started: